-Neighbourhood 20 (148ha) comprises the western part of Capalaba.
-The neighbourhood is bounded by Moreton Bay Road in the north, Mount Cotton Road in the east, Leslie Harrison Dam in the west and Leslie Harrison Dam Conservation Area in the south.
+Neighbourhood 20 comprises the western part of Capalaba.
+The neighbourhood is approximately 148 ha and is bounded by Moreton Bay Road in the north, Mount Cotton Road in the east, Leslie Harrison Dam in the west and Leslie Harrison Dam Conservation Area in the south.